thavixt/collatz-conjecture-vis/README.md

 # The Collatz conjecture

-A small size to show some infographics of the Collatz series of any given integer
+A small site to show some infographics of the Collatz series of any given integer